Dan Rather: Dead air

 On September 11, 1987, Pope John Paul II was in Miami, beginning a rare U.S. tour.
 Rather was scheduled to anchor Evening News remotely.
 A U.S. Open tennis match broadcast ran long, extending into the timeslot for the Evening News.
 Rather walked off the set in anger just before he was to anchor the newscast.
-He was upset and informed CBS Sports that it should fill the half-hour if the "Evening News" did not begin on time.
+He was upset and informed CBS Sports that it should fill the half-hour if the Evening News did not begin on time.
 The Steffi Graf–Lori McNeil tennis coverage ended sooner than expected at 6:32 pm, but Rather had disappeared by then and could not be located.
 (CBS Sports agreed to break away immediately after the match without commentary.)
 More than 100 CBS affiliate stations were forced to broadcast six minutes of dead air.
 Some stations aired local newscasts in its place, while some others aired syndicated programming such as reruns of game shows or sitcoms, and others displaying stills of station identification cards or graphics explaining that they were experiencing technical difficulties.

 Phil Jones, the chairman of the CBS affiliation board and general manager of Kansas City's KCTV, demanded an apology from Rather.
 Miami CBS affiliate WTVJ dropped the newscast episode entirely and aired a syndicated rerun of a game show instead, while Baltimore's WBAL-TV aired their newscast in its place instead of Rather's.
 The next day, Rather apologized for abandoning the anchor desk.

-The following year, when Rather asked Vice President George H.W.
-Bush about his role in the Iran–Contra affair during a live interview, Bush responded, "Dan, how would you like it if I judged your entire career by those seven minutes when you walked off the set in New York?"
-Bush's media consultant Roger Ailes had a mole at CBS who alerted him that Rather's goal was to "take Bush out of the race" with a tough interview about Iran-Contra.
-Ailes alerted Bush during the cab ride to the studio and suggested the reply.
+The following year, when Rather asked Vice President George H. W. Bush about his role in the Iran–Contra affair during a live interview, Bush responded, "Dan, how would you like it if I judged your entire career by those seven minutes when you walked off the set in New York?"
+Bush's media consultant Roger Ailes had a mole at CBS who alerted him that Rather's goal was to "take Bush out of the race" with a tough interview about Iran–Contra.
+Roger Ailes alerted Bush during the cab ride to the studio and suggested the reply.
 Bush was running for president in 1988, and his polling favorability benefited in Iowa and New Hampshire after the interview aired.

-In his 2013 book, Rather denied being angry or upset but only misinformed about the timing of the match.